-When woman’s husband is murdered, she discovers that he was a rogue agent who stole a fortune from the CIA.
-With her life in danger and both the CIA and her husband’s double-crossed accomplices on her tail, she has to find the money and decide whether she can trust the mysterious man who’s helping her.
+When a woman’s husband is murdered, she discovers he was a rogue agent who stole a fortune from the CIA.
+With her life in danger, and both the CIA and her husband’s double-crossed accomplices on her tail, she has to find the money and decide whether she can trust the mysterious man who’s helping her.

 Charade: Plot Summary

 Next day at the funeral, a gang of three men check Reggie’s husband is really dead, and a CIA agent asks Reggie to meet him at the US Embassy.
-The CIA agent tells Reggie that the gang, which her husband was part of, stole a quarter of million dollars in gold from the US government, they want it back, and Reggie’s life is in danger if she doesn’t find it.
+The CIA agent tells Reggie that the gang, which her husband was part of, stole a quarter of a million dollars in gold from the US government.
+They want it back, and Reggie’s life is in danger if she doesn’t find it.

 The best thing in Charade is Audrey Hepburn.
 The movie relies heavily on the charisma of the two stars, and particularly on the screen presence of Hepburn.

-Charade is a bit unusual, for the time at least, in that Hepburn is the main character and Cary Grant the helper/love interest.
+Charade is unusual, for the time at least, in that Hepburn is the main character and Cary Grant is the helper/love interest.
 Some of that, reportedly, was because Grant was very conscious of their age difference (he was fifty-nine and Hepburn thirty-three).
-He insisted that Hepburn’s character had to pursue his, to avoid him coming over as the creepy older guy.
+He insisted that Hepburn’s character had to pursue his to avoid him coming over as the creepy older guy.

-This does lend a slightly disjointed air to proceedings as the bulk of the plot is about whether Reggie can trust Peter or not, which is then rather undercut by scenes of Reggie announcing how much she loves him.
+This lends a slightly disjointed air to proceedings as the bulk of the plot is about whether Reggie can trust Peter, which is then rather undermined by scenes of Reggie announcing how much she loves him.

-The dénouement is also undercut by the telephone call shortly beforehand that gives away who’s really who.
-Reggie’s dilemma at the end then is non-existent – it’s obvious who she should trust.
+There’s also a brief scene of a telephone call shortly before the dénouement that gives away who’s really who.
+Reggie’s dilemma at the end then is non-existent, as it’s obvious who she should trust.